BobDeng1974/WisCam/demo/README.txt

 RAK_ARDUINO DEMOS:

-	if you want to test adc_record ,you should excute scripts/build_record.sh,and burn the firmware then you shouldn't start server:
-			you can change /mnt/nuwicam/go.sh
-				mv /mnt/nuwicam/go.sh /mnt/nuwicam/go.sh.bk
-				then restart£¬and you can test £¬after test you can change go.sh back

 	when you play audio you should enable speaker £¬short pin£¨IO8£© to ground

 		you should copy the directory to sources/applications/